 - Would we ever shame a young 14 year-old girl because her body isn’t as developed as other girls her age?

 - Would we tell a young man that he is not achieving his potential if his voice was still an octave higher than his peers?

+Of course not.
 Why then do this to our children when it comes to brain development and its impact on their reading skills?

 Strategies For Struggling Readers- The One That Works

+There are many variables at play in the effectiveness of any one teaching strategy.
+And we know that reading can be the gatekeeper to a life of success.
 This is why it is critical that adults seek out alternative approaches for the struggling readers in their lives.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this post are affiliate links.
 If you do end up purchasing any of the recommended items through this link, I may receive a small commission at no cost to you.
 I appreciate your support.